 What is Spring-On-Call?

-Spring-On-Call is an online teaching support community (Jan 11 - April 30, 2021) for faculty teaching in asynchronous-online, synchronous-remote, and blended/hybrid modalities during the spring semester.
+Spring-On-Call is a teaching support community (Jan 11 - August 15, 2021) for faculty teaching in asynchronous-online, synchronous-remote, and blended/hybrid modalities during the spring semester.
 Spring-On-Call members receive access to live online teaching support from facilitators who are active online faculty, instructional designers, faculty developers, and experts in online learning.

 This program is the perfect solution for faculty or institutions seeking extra and ongoing online teaching support to carry us through an uncertain spring semester.

-Monday-Friday access to Spring-On-Call facilitators who are prepared to address your online teaching questions
+Monday-Friday access to SoC facilitators to answer your teaching questions

 Judith Dutill is an experienced online educator with over 15 years of experience working and teaching in higher education.
 She currently serves as an instructional designer for the eLearning division of a large nonprofit health system.
 Judith is passionate about bridging the digital divide, spreading media literacy, improving communication, designing instruction, advancing online learning, connecting with peers, leveraging educational technology, and developing accessible processes.